xiaoli-dong/nf-fluAB/README.md

 ### nf-fluAB Pipeline Overview

-The **nf-fluAB** pipeline processes high-throughput sequencing data and analyzes influenza A and B viral genomes through the following steps:
+The **nf-fluAB** pipeline processes NGS influenza A and B viral genome sequence data through the following steps:

 ### 1. Quality Control (QC) and De-hosting